Please wait while the search results are loading...

 Source: Plunkett Research, Ltd.

-One of the more promising advancements is called “deep learning.”
-In 2014, Google spent nearly $600 million to acquire UK-based DeepMind, an intensive learning research group.
-Deep learning is sometimes referred to in conjunction with phrases such as “machine learning” and “neural networking.”
-The main point is that software can be trained by being constantly fed data, queried as to its meaning, and receiving feedback to its responses.
+In summary, AI works by simulating human intelligence through techniques such as ML, neural networks, and other technologies.
+ML, in particular, plays a crucial role in AI by enabling algorithms to learn from data and improve (train) their performance over time.
+The main point is that AI software can be trained by being constantly fed data, queried as to its meaning and receiving feedback as to the accuracy or usefulness of its responses.
 It is essentially training a machine to respond correctly to data of a given nature or to data within a given set of circumstances.

 Industry Sectors with Significant Benefits from Artificial Intelligence and Machine Learning